hardpixel/hotel-manager/README.md

 If Hotel is not globally installed, add a `.hotelrc` file in your home directory containing the path to Hotel's executable.

 ### Gnome Shell Extensions Page
-The easiest way to install this extension is via the official [Gnome Shell Extensions](https://extensions.gnome.org) resource page: https://extensions.gnome.org/extension/1285/hotel-manager
+The easiest way to install this extension is via the official [Gnome Shell Extensions](https://extensions.gnome.org) resource page [here](https://extensions.gnome.org/extension/1285/hotel-manager).

 ### Arch Linux
 [AUR package](https://aur.archlinux.org/packages/gnome-shell-extension-hotel-manager)